Daring To Ride A Bike And 5 Other Ways Women Are Changing The World

 In 2018, she became the co-recipient of the Nobel Peace Prize, along with Dr. Denis Mukwege, a gynecologist from the Democratic Republic of the Congo who treats victims of rape.

-The woman who became Freetown, Liberia's first female mayor in 40 years
+The woman who became Freetown, Sierra Leone's first female mayor in nearly 40 years

 Yvonne Aki-Sawyerr, who was elected mayor of Freetown in May 2018, is the city's first female mayor in nearly 40 years.

-Aki-Sawyerr, 50, says she made the decision to run for mayor after overseeing Operation Clean Freetown, a government effort that was part of a large post-Ebola recovery program that started in 2016.
+Aki-Sawyerr, 50, says she decided to run for mayor after overseeing Operation Clean Freetown, a government effort that was part of a large post-Ebola recovery program that started in 2016.
 The project aimed to "[reduce] the risk of epidemics by improving solid waste management in the city."

 "I came face to face with how bad things were" in Freetown, Aki-Sawyerr explains over a late breakfast of boiled cassava root after returning to her office from her meeting.
 "I decided I had to run."